 In 2015, I took advantage of the PRS Youth Scheme, invested RM1000, and received RM500 from the government.
+The scheme have since expired, but I’d still recommend PRS just for the up to RM3k annual tax rebate.
 Let’s put all the stuff I researched about PRS into a compilation.
 Hope this helps someone out there!

 Note: To the best of my ability, I checked and double checked all sources.
 However, if I made a mistake, please let me know!

 Think of it like optional EPF.
 If you are a working adult, you know that 11% of your salary is deducted for EPF right?
 The money goes into a ‘tabung’ managed by KWSP, who will invest it on your behalf.
 So the money you contribute to PRS goes into a ‘tabung’ managed by a provider of your choice, who will invest it on your behalf.